 What Are White People So Afraid Of?

-Although in the moment of reading these comments I often feel as though our world is doomed, when I really begin to analyse these comments, all I can see is fear as a result of these people's words; and I begin to feel sorry for their actions.
+Although in the moment of reading these comments I often feel as though our world is doomed, when I really begin to analyse these comments, all that is found is fear within these individuals; and I begin to feel sorry for their actions.
 I feel sorry for their limited views on the world and their limits to value the extraordinary diverse group of people around them.

 Fear is so ugly.
 What are you really scared of?